openeuler-mirror/docs/docs/en/docs/Container/container-management.md

 ### Constraints

--   By default, the container log function is enabled.
+-   By default, the container serial port log function is enabled.
 To disable this function, run the  **isula create --log-opt disable-log=true**  or  **isula run --log-opt disable-log=true**  command.

 ### Example